r-ainbowroad/2023-minimap/.build/template_assembler/template schema.md

 #### schema Template

-Items in the art array are layered in the order they appear.
-Higher layers will overwrite art from lower layers.
+* `enduInfo`

+    `EnduInfo`

 * `templates`

     array of `TemplateEntry`
+    * Items in the art array are layered in the order they appear.
+Higher layers will overwrite art from lower layers.

+#### schema EnduInfo
+Information that will be put in the generated Endu-style template

+* `contact`

+    string
+    * some kind of way to get in contact with whoever owns this template e.g. discord links, emails, whatever

+* `source`

+    string
+    * the URI that the produced endu.png image will be available at

+* `name`

+    string
+    * the name that this image will have in the Endu-style template which should uniquely identify the owning faction

 #### abstract schema TemplateEntry
 The presence of an `endu` property means this is a `TemplateEntryEndu`, otherwise it's a `TemplateEntryLocal`